-While on Pinterest, I found lots of ideas for scheduling or rotating seating options.
-I am impressed by teachers who can remember who sat in a ball chair last Thursday and who had the pink rocker yesterday, but I simply can’t do it.
-For that reason, we don’t have any rotation board or schedule.
+While on Pinterest, I also found lots of ideas for scheduling or rotating seating options.
+I am SO impressed by teachers who can remember who sat in a ball chair last Thursday and who had the pink rocker yesterday, but I simply can’t do it.

-Our seating really is flexible.
-My first graders pick Smart Spots all day.
-They sit in several different spots throughout the day, and that’s okay with me.
 I was initially worried that they may race for certain seats, but that hasn’t really happened.
-It’s been interesting to see their individual preferences switch from ball chairs, to low tables, to rockers, to baskets and back again.
-Everyone gets to try everything, and I don’t have to organize it!
-These are some of out favorite spots.
+It’s been interesting to see their individual preferences switch from ball chairs to low tables to rockers to baskets and back again.

 #3 Boxes, Bins, and Baskets